Effective Note Writing for Community Support Work

-Develop your skills to effectively and clearly document your work in supporting people with mental health issues.
-This interactive workshop will provide you with the knowledge to produce notes that are wholly reflective of the health care relationship and activities, while meeting legislative and workplace requirements.
+Develop your skills to effectively and clearly document your work in supporting people with mental health conditions.

-Why note writing is important
+Understand why note writing is important

 Explore the barriers to good note writing